-The bill amends existing laws regarding the canvassing process for petitions related to local option elections in Arkansas.
-Key changes include the requirement for individuals signing a petition to read the ballot title in the presence of a canvasser or have it read aloud to them before signing.
-Additionally, canvassers must inform potential petitioners that petition fraud is a criminal offense prior to obtaining their signatures.
+The bill amends existing laws regarding the canvassing process for local option elections in Arkansas.
+Key changes include new requirements for individuals signing petitions, such as needing to read the ballot title in the presence of a canvasser or having it read aloud to them before signing.
+Additionally, canvassers are now mandated to disclose that petition fraud is a criminal offense prior to obtaining signatures.
 The bill also introduces stricter penalties for canvassers who fail to comply with these requirements, including a Class A misdemeanor for knowingly accepting signatures without proper verification of the signer's identity or failing to disclose the criminal nature of petition fraud.

 Statutes affected: